-In 1908 the government welcomed the visiting ‘great white fleet’, a US battle fleet travelling around the world to demonstrate American military power.
-However, New Zealand (and Australia) still relied mostly on Britain for military support.
+In 1908 the government welcomed the visiting ‘great white fleet’, a US Navy fleet travelling around the world to demonstrate American military power.
+However, New Zealand (and Australia) continued to rely on Britain for defence against threats from overseas.

-In the Second World War 100,000 US troops were stationed in New Zealand, and after the war the US became the main provider of military security in Asia and the Pacific.
+In the Second World War 100,000 US troops passed through New Zealand bases, and after the war the US became the main provider of military security for non-communist countries in Asia and the Pacific.
 In 1951 New Zealand, Australia and the US signed the ANZUS military treaty.
 New Zealand sent troops to fight alongside the US in the Korean and Vietnam wars, although some New Zealanders opposed involvement in Vietnam.